Billy-Dickson/proxmox-build/README.md

 done;
 ```

-As you can see from the output, the PC has 4 built in NICS, which will be ideal if I decide at some point, replace it and repurpose it as a home router.
+As you can see from the output, the PC has 4 built in NICS, which will be ideal, if I decide at some point, replace it and repurpose it as a home router.

 ```shell script
 IOMMU Group 0: